39 easy acrylic painting ideas all beginners should try

 The details are soft and fluid, meaning a wider margin for error, and for those of you looking to create Turner-esque masterpieces, it’s a brilliant introduction to a freer style of brushwork.

-Contrast is the key to this painting – if you’re looking to improve your understanding of how lighting affects shadows and colours, this is the place to start.
+Contrast is the key to this painting – if you’re looking to improve your understanding of how lighting affects shadows and colors, this is the place to start.

 The detailing in the girl’s hair and clothes will help you develop a steady hand, and the variety of textures, including the wicker basket and the froth of the sea, will bring your skills forward in leaps and bounds.